dyfrad/.github/profile/README.md

 # About

 Dyfrad is an applied research lab with physics, data science, and machine learning expertise.
 Commercial fields of interest: quantitative finance, physics-informed AI, robotics.
-Current focus: personal finance.
+Current focus: personal finance as a starting point to transition to quantitative finance.

 ## Current project
 Developing an AI-powered personal finance management platform that